blackmetaltacos/Playbooks/README.md

 # Playbooks
 I called it Playbooks but its really general notes on how I respond to certain alerts.
-These are points I want hit in the investigation findings to help the reader understand what what, when, where and how.
+These are points I want hit in the investigation findings to help the reader understand what, when, where and how.